mariusmucenicu/knowlift/docs/README.md

 # Knowlift

-A set a series of interactive games with the purpose of increasing one's mood.
+A series of interactive games designed to boost your mood.
 Works great on **both phones 📱 and computers 💻**.

 ## 📊 Project Status